OpenDataology/website/content/en/docs/distributions/gke/pipelines/enable-gpu-and-tpu.md

 +++
-title = "Enabling GPU and TPU" description = "Enable GPU and TPU for Kubeflow Pipelines on Google Kubernetes Engine (GKE)" weight = 70
+title = "Enabling GPU and TPU" description = "Enable GPU and TPU for OpenDataology Pipelines on Google Kubernetes Engine (GKE)" weight = 70

 +++